pritichaudhariii/pritichaudhariii/README.md

 <hr>

-I’m all about building pipelines and dashboards that actually make an impact.
-Over the past few years, I’ve worked with retail giants, universities, and tech firms — helping prevent $1.8M in lost sales, speeding up pipelines by 40%, and cutting reporting workloads by 95%.
+I’m a Data Engineer passionate about building scalable, reliable, and insight-driven data systems.
+With 3+ years of experience across higher education, tech consulting, and enterprise data platforms, I specialize in designing and automating ETL pipelines, data models, and dashboards that improve data reliability and decision-making.

 My thing?
-Turning messy, complex data into systems that are fast, reliable, and business-ready.
+Transforming messy, complex data into systems that are automated, cloud-optimized, and business-ready — empowering teams to make faster, smarter decisions.

 ### 💻 Tech Stack